MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-modes.md

     - Named Pipes

-- **Mixed monitoring mode**
+- **Mixed monitoring**

     This monitoring mode supports SQL on Windows only.

     In this monitoring mode, the management pack places its seed on each computer that has the System Center Operations Manager agent.
 This seed is then used to automatically discover all SQL Server on Windows instances.
-The entire monitoring is performed from Management Servers and Gateway Servers that are members of the SQL Server Monitoring Pool.
+The entire monitoring is performed by Management Servers and Gateway Servers that are members of the SQL Server Monitoring Pool.

     For more information on how to configure this mode, see [Configuring Mixed Monitoring Mode](#configuring-mixed-monitoring-mode).